Vedikaab/Unix_Assignment/README.md

 ###Teosinte Data

 ```
-here is my snippet of code used for data processing
+Here is my snippet of code used for data processing

 ```

 Here is my brief description of what this code does